 We derive revenue from sales of our products, sales of our starter and renewal packs and shipping fees.
 Substantially all of our product and pack sales are made to independent associates at published wholesale prices.
 We also sell products to independent members at discounted published retail prices.
 We record revenue net of any sales taxes.
 Total deferred revenue consists of revenue received from (i) sales of packs and products shipped but not received by the customers at period end; (ii) one-year magazine subscriptions; (iii) pack sales when the pack sale price exceeds the wholesale value of all individual components within the pack; and (iv) prepaid registration fees from customers planning to attend a future corporate-sponsored event.
 We recognize deferred revenue from shipped packs and products upon receipt by the customer.
 We recognize deferred revenue related to future corporate-sponsored events when the event is held.
 All other deferred revenue is recognized over one year.
-At March 31, 2008, total deferred revenue was \$5.1 million.
+At June 30, 2008, total deferred revenue was \$3.9 million.
 Although we have no immediate plans to significantly change the contents of our packs or our shipping methods, any such change in the future could result in additional revenue deferrals or cause us to recognize deferred revenue over a longer period of time.
 For example, if we were to decrease the number of items included in our packs while keeping the sales price of the packs the same, we would have to defer additional revenue and recognize the additional deferred revenue over one year.

 We have three different product return policies: (i) a policy for our retail customers, (ii) a policy for our independent members, and (iii) a policy for our independent associates.
 Retail customers may return any of our products, within 180 days of purchase, to the original independent associate who sold the product, and such associate is required to provide the retail customer with a full cash refund.
 The independent associate may receive a replacement product by forwarding proof of the refund to us.
 Independent members may return an order to us within 180 days of the purchase date without membership termination or restocking fees.
 After 180 days from the date of purchase, the independent member may not receive a refund and is allowed an exchange only, and may, if abuse of the return policy is found, have his or her membership terminated.
 Independent associates are allowed to return an order within one year of the purchase date upon terminating their associate accounts.
-If a product is returned unopened and in good salable condition, an independent associate returning the product may receive a full refund.
+If an independent associate returns a product unopened and in good salable condition, the independent associate returning the product may receive a full refund.
 We may also allow an independent associate to receive a full 100% refund for the first 180 days following a product's purchase.
-After 180 days from the purchase date, an independent associate may not request a refund, and is allowed an exchange only; however, if abuse of the return policy is found, an independent associate may not request a refund, and is allowed an exchange only; however, if abuse of the return policy is found, an independent associate may not request a refund, and is allowed an exchange only; however, if abuse of the return policy is found, an independent associate may be terminated.
+After 180 days from the purchase date, an independent associate may not request a refund, and is allowed an exchange only; however, if abuse of the return policy is found, an independent associate may be terminated.